 - Cinnamon - gives a sweet taste profile to the dish.
 However, if you're not keen on cinnamon, you may omit this ingredient.

-- Coconut aminos or Tamari for gluten-free option or you can use Soy sauce if you do not have any gluten-intolerance
+- Coconut aminos or Tamari for a gluten-free option or you can use Soy sauce if you do not have any gluten-intolerance

 - Ground black pepper

-- Bay leaves
+- Bay leaf

 - Garlic